-6.35 At Watton Junior School we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as
+6.35 At Watton Westfield Infant and Nursery School we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges such as

-- these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges.

-6.36 We work to address these additional challenges and consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.

-6.37 At Watton Junior School we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm these children may be vulnerable to.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges. - 6.36 We work to address these additional challenges and consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - 6.37 At Watton Westfield Infant and Nursery School we also recognise that pupils who attend Alternative Provision will often have complex needs and due to this we are aware of the additional risk of harm these children may be vulnerable to.